 There is no place on earth like the Democratic People’s Republic of North Korea (DPRK) and these North Korea travel guidelines will help you have a hassle-free travel experience in the world’s most secretive country.

-North Korea might not be the most easy going holiday destination, and the compromises required to travel to North Korea are significant.
-However, those who can accept a filtered view of history while being bussed between government approved sights will be in for a memorable experience.
+North Korea might not be the easiest going holiday destination, and the compromises required to travel to North Korea are significant.
+However, those who can accept a filtered view of history while being bussed between government-approved sights will be in for a memorable experience.

 Don’t worry, your visit to North Korea doesn’t have to be a constant walking on eggshells.
 Simply follow these travel guidelines for smooth sailing inside North Korea.

 What many people don’t know is foreign tourists can’t travel alone in North Korea.
 However, it’s surprisingly simple for tourists to obtain a visa to North Korea, as long as you are on a pre-booked tour arranged by an experienced tour operator.